-Many thanks to SWLing Post contributor, Edward Ganshirt, who writes:
+Many thanks to SWLing Post contributor, Edward Ganshirt, who shares the following guest post:

 A neighbor gave me this radio.
 It had a story.

 It is a Norelco B5X-88A/03 Table radio AM FM SW1 SW2.
 (You can see it takes up the whole kitchen table…that is why it is called a table radio).
 Has very good sound.

 The speakers are 600 ohms, not 8 ohms, and uses bypass capacitors instead of an audio transformer.

 Now about the carnation: I think my neighbor had thoughts that I may be giving it a Funeral and interring it in the backyard.
 (It has a nice finish you usually see on caskets)